 Nevertheless, the current measures should help to reduce some of the worst damage and if you think you are going to struggle to make repayments.
 It’s much better to agree to a payment freeze than simply stop paying as that will have a severe and immediate effect on your credit score.

 - Find out more: free debt advice contacts

-Experian, Equifax and TransUnion have agreed to an ‘emergency payment freeze’, with new guidance which ensures an individual’s credit score is not affected over the duration of the agreed payment holiday.
+Experian, Equifax and TransUnion agreed to an ‘emergency payment freeze’, with new guidance which ensures an individual’s credit score is not affected over the duration of the agreed payment holiday.